Skip to main content

 Group Membership

-The Group Membership model shows who is currently connected to your groups and helps you understand overall group participation and structure.
+Focuses on who is currently connected to groups and the overall group structure.

 Group Attendance